alasgarovs/POSCredit/README.md

 # POSCredit <img src="https://github.com/user-attachments/assets/e1d7a617-8be0-4fa6-94f4-2a515ba273ec" alt="favicon" width="30"/>

-POSCredit is a user-friendly Point of Sale (POS) desktop application designed for small to medium-sized businesses that need an efficient way to manage sales transactions, customer information, and credit management.
-Built using Python and PyQt5, POSCredit offers a modern graphical user interface that simplifies the sales process and enhances the overall customer experience.
+POSCredit is a user-friendly Point of Sale (POS) desktop application designed for small to medium-sized businesses that need an efficient way to manage sales transactions, stakeholder information, and credit management.
+Built using Python and PyQt5, POSCredit offers a modern graphical user interface that simplifies the sales process and enhances the overall stakeholder experience.

 ## Features

 - **User-Friendly Interface**
   A clean and intuitive design for easy navigation without extensive training.

-- **Customer Management**
+- **Stakeholder Management**
-  Effortlessly create and manage customer profiles for personalized service.
+  Effortlessly create and manage stakeholder profiles for personalized service.

 - **Product Management**
   Add and update product details, ensuring inventory is always current.